“I had to work against all the odds to succeed, but succeed I did.”

 His great grandmother, Mary, exerted a powerful influence on his African consciousness by planting the word Africa in his mind, from a young age through the stories she would relate to him.

 “One story she kept telling me repeatedly was the story of her first husband who was sold to a slave breeding farm in Virginia.
 After Emancipation she went into Virginia and spent three years looking for him.
 She said he was brave like in Africa.
 He stood up, he fought back.
 He was a man.
 He was so brave and so strong they sold him so he could breed other Africans to be brave and strong.
 Or at least, strong because no one breeds an Atlantian (enslaved black) to be brave.”

 In Columbus, Clarke attended elementary and secondary school, becoming the first in a family of nine children to learn to read.
 In his fifth grade Dr. Clarke met “a great teacher,” Miss Taylor, who told him:

 “I believe in you.
 I have confidence in you.
 I believe you’ll make it.”

-Clarke had began teaching Sunday school when he was just nine-years old, and would read the Bible to elderly ladies in the community.
-During this time, he began to formulate the questions that would occupy him for all of his academic career.
+Clarke had begun teaching Sunday school when he was just nine-years-old, and would read the Bible to elderly ladies in the community.
+During this time, he began to formulate the questions that would occupy him for all of his academic careers.
 “Reading the description of Christ as swarthy and with hair like sheep’s wool, I wondered why the church depicted him as blond and blue-eyed.
 I looked up the map of Africa and I knew Moses had been born in Africa.
 How did Moses become so whyte?
 I began to wonder how we had become lost from the commentary of world history.”